ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Life is like riding a bicycle.
 To keep your balance, you must keep moving.<br>—Albert Einstein

-- You can never cross the ocean, unless you have the courage to lose sight of the shore.<br>—Columbus

 - One day they’ll realize they lost a diamond while playing with worthless stones.<br>—Turcois